What is Marksy?

 Winner pick

-It can support parts of the workflow, but this matrix shows Marksy leading 10 feature rows versus 2 for Save My Exams.
-Marksy's strongest edges here are IB rubric-first grading workflow, Batch submission workflow, and Built-in oral / IO practice, which is why Marksy remains the recommended default for reliable repeat grading cycles.
+It can support parts of the workflow, but this matrix shows Marksy leading 17 feature rows versus 1 for Save My Exams.
+Marksy's strongest edges here are IA / EE / TOK grading support, Criterion level feedback, and Specific tips, which is why Marksy remains the recommended default for reliable repeat grading cycles.

 Save My Exams is currently rated no on rubric-first grading from public documentation, while Marksy is rated strong.
 If you want criterion-led scoring without heavy prompt setup, Marksy is the safer choice.

-Save My Exams does show strengths in Human review / exemplar-heavy model and Large questionbank / revision content.
+Save My Exams does show strengths in Practice IB questions.
 For marking uploaded work and getting clear, useful feedback each time, Marksy is still the better choice in this comparison.

 Save My Exams is rated no for rubric-first grading, while Marksy is rated strong.
 If criterion-level breakdown quality is your main requirement, Marksy is generally the better fit.

-Save My Exams is rated partial for regular-use price value and partial for pricing transparency.
-Pricing: Offer-led pricing varies by region and promo.
-Public pricing config includes multiple USD monthly anchors ($30/$40/$50/$60) and annual anchors ($72/$96/$120/$144).
+Save My Exams is rated no for assessment-grading price value and unclear for pricing transparency.
+Pricing: Offer-led pricing varies by region and promo with multiple monthly and annual anchors.
 Marksy snapshot: $0 entry with 5 full gradings/month, then paid student plans from $14.99/month.
-Subscription pricing keeps repeated retries cheaper than per-review models.
 Marksy is rated strong on long-run value because repeated IB draft retries do not require per-review payments.

-Save My Exams is rated strong for past-paper workflow coverage, while Marksy is rated strong.
+Save My Exams is rated no for past-paper workflow coverage, while Marksy is rated strong.
 For full IB grading loops with consistent repeat use, Marksy remains the recommended option.